 How common is Herpes skin infection?

-50-80% of adults in the US are infected with the oral herpes virus.
+In this health article from Johns Hopkins Medicine, 50-80% of adults in the US are infected with the oral herpes virus.
 Whether they have an active cold sore or not, the virus resides in their facial tissues and can be shed and spread.

 How is a herpes skin infection spread?